IPS-Eye-White

 3) If the Holy Spirit was indeed given the disciples when Jesus breathed on them, the results were rather disappointing - The next thing we see them doing is going fishing (John 21:3).
 This was a far cry from the results of the Holy Spirit being given at Pentecost, when the disciples showed great boldness (Acts 2:14, 4:13 and 31), manifested many signs and wonders (Acts 2:43), unceasingly preached the Gospel in spite of being flogged (Acts 5:40-42) etc. etc.

 Israel and Judah were the Northern and Southern kingdoms respectively.
-Note: Israel was also called Samaria.
-When Omri became king over Israel he bought a hill and built on it a city which he built Samaria after Shemer the man he bought the area from.
+Israel was also called Samaria because When Omri became king he bought a hill that he named after Shemer whom he bought it from.
 (1 Kings 16:23-24)

 As David Guzik writes in his commentary